sunpy/ndcube/joss_paper/paper.md

 they represent.

-There are mature Python packages for handling N-D array operations -- e.g. numpy [@numpy], dask [@dask], etc. -- and others for supporting WCS coordinate transformations -- e.g. astropy [@astropy2013; @astropy2018; @astropy2022], gWCS [@gwcs].
+There are mature Python packages for handling N-D array operations -- for example, NumPy [@numpy], and Dask [@dask] -- and others for supporting WCS coordinate transformations -- for example, Astropy [@astropy2013; @astropy2018; @astropy2022], and gWCS [@gwcs].
 However, none treat data and coordinates in a combined, self-consistent way.
-The closest alternative to ndcube is xarray [@xarray].
+The closest alternative to ndcube is Xarray [@xarray].
-However xarray has been developed for the requirements and conventions of the geosciences which, although similar to those of astronomy in concept, are sufficiently different in construction to cause significant friction.
+However Xarray has been developed for the requirements and conventions of the geosciences which, although similar to those of astronomy in concept, are sufficiently different in construction to cause significant friction.
-Crucially, xarray does not currently support WCS coordinate transformations.
+Crucially, Xarray does not currently support WCS coordinate transformations.
 Tools that do support WCS-based coordinate-aware data analysis, such as the SunPy [@sunpy] Map class for 2-D images of the Sun, tend to have APIs specific to particular combinations of dimensions, physical types, coordinate systems and WCS implementations.